-A millionaire party licensee could use only a bona fide member or an employee of a supplier as a dealer at an event.
-Only an individual listed as a dealer on the license application could act as a dealer at an event conducted under that license.
-A licensee would also have to ensure that the dealers at an event comply with Article 2, rules promulgated under Article 2, and any directives of the executive director.
-Further, an individual would be prohibited from acting as a dealer if he or she has been convicted of, forfeited bond on a charge of, or pled guilty to any of the following offenses:
+A millionaire party licensee can use only a bona fide member or an employee of a supplier as a dealer at an event.
+Only an individual listed as a dealer on the license application can act as a dealer at an event conducted under that license.
+A licensee also must ensure that the dealers at an event comply with Article 2, rules promulgated under Article 2, and any directives of the executive director.
+Further, an individual is prohibited from acting as a dealer if he or she has been convicted of, forfeited bond on a charge of, or pled guilty to any of the following offenses: